JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 ```@example MAIN
 x, y = columns(X)
+summary.((x, y))
 ```

 ## Using state space sets

 Several packages of the library deal with `StateSpaceSets`.

-You could use `ComplexityMeasures` to obtain the entropy, or other complexity measures, of a given dataset.
+You could use [`ComplexityMeasures`](@ref) to obtain the entropy, or other complexity measures, of a given set.
 Below, we obtain the entropy of the natural density of the chaotic attractor by partitioning into a histogram of approximately `50` bins per dimension:
 ```@example MAIN
 prob_est = ValueHistogram(50)
-e = entropy(prob_est, X)
+entropy(prob_est, X)
 ```

-Alternatively, you could use `FractalDimensions` to get the fractal dimensions of the chaotic attractor of the henon map using the Grassberger-Procaccia algorithm:
+Alternatively, you could use [`FractalDimensions`](@ref) to get the fractal dimensions of the chaotic attractor of the henon map using the Grassberger-Procaccia algorithm:
 ```@example MAIN
-Δ_C = grassberger_proccacia_dim(X)
+grassberger_proccacia_dim(X)
 ```

-Or, you can obtain a recurrence matrix of a state space set with `RecurrenceAnalysis`
+Or, you could obtain a recurrence matrix of a state space set with [`RecurrenceAnalysis`](@ref)
 ```@example MAIN
 R = RecurrenceMatrix(Y, 8.0)
 Rg = grayscale(R)